 🙁 My Career Choice Conundrum 🙁

 Part of the torment I experienced each day when I owned my bakery, and even now that I have scaled back, no longer sell retail goods and only provide youtube tutorials on how to bake; is the thought of how many animals had to suffer just to supply these ingredients.
-When I owned my very small bakery (in comparison to the larger giants in bakery manufacturing) I was using hundreds of pounds of cream cheese, butter, milk and thousands of dozens of eggs.
+When I owned my very small bakery (in comparison to the larger giants in bakery manufacturing) I was using hundreds of pounds of cream cheese, butter, milk and thousands of dozens of eggs monthly.

-What we all know about baking, is that you cannot simply remove ingredients and replace them with other ingredients and have the same result.
 Vegan baking has come so far in the last few years and I am slowly learning these new techniques.
 My intention is to have a good mix of vegan recipes here; as well as re-create all of my famous recipes into vegan versions.

 This (like anything else that is going to last and be meaningful) is going to be a work in progress.
 Just as my transition to veganism spanned my entire life, this transition to baking vegan will also be a process.
 I have to learn these new ingredients and how they react inside my recipes.
 It is a whole new world of understanding the science of baking with completely new ingredients!

 I have yet to try the Aquafaba in other recipes besides my Swiss Buttercream (which by the way- it works FABULOUSLY!!!
 Yes that’s right I said VEGAN SWISS BUTTERCREAM!